shobhitexe/Covision/README.md

 # Covision
 Covision was developed during the 2021 doubleslash hackathon held by IEEE Jadavpur University and had achieved Top 15 position in the hackathon.
 Covision is a web application that assists users in predicting daily number of covid-19 cases, detecting fake covid-19 news, summarizing covid-19 articles, analyzing sentiment of real-time covid-19 tweets and solving user queries related to covid-19 via a chatbot.
-By providing these solutions, Covision aims to help tackle covid-19
+By providing these features, Covision aims to help tackle covid-19
 <br>

 ## Features